The Churches of Britain and Ireland

 The site of St. Nicholas' Gospel Hall (Christian Brethren) on St. Nicholas Road and Davey Street.
 From map evidence it was built in or before 1874, and a website says it opened in 1875.
 Still showing as a Gospel Hall on the 1949 O.S. map, later editions have it just as Hall, and it seems to have survived until at least 1970, but the site has since been redeveloped as housing.
 ST 59771 74073. © Carole Sage (2016).

 The former St. Paul, in the care of the Churches Conservation Trust (link, with interior photos), and now used by Circomedia, a circus skills training school.
 Built in the last decade of the 18th century, it was closed in 1988, and St. Agnes took over as the parish church.
 ST 59477 73745. © Andrew Ross.
-Another view, and the war memorial clock, both © Carole Sage (2016).
+Two additional views - 1, 2, and the war memorial clock, all © Carole Sage (2016 and 2017).
 Link.
 Three Loxton drawings - 1, 2, 3.
 A rotatable and walk-through view.
 Grade I listed.

 Salvation Army Citadel on Ashley Road.
 ST 59199 74093. © Rob Kinnon-Brettle.
 Two old postcard views - 1, 2, and the interior, all from Rob Kinnon-Brettle's collection.
 The older part of the building, at the left in Rob's photo, has now been replaced with a Community and Family Centre, and is seen here, and here, both © Carole Sage (2016).
 A previous Salvation Army building can be seen here, in a Loxton drawing of 1917.
 The old building in Rob's photo is also shown.